Impact Fee Administration

 capital improvements are partially funded by impact fees.

-• Coordinating impact fee credit applications in exchange for donation of capital assets
+• Coordinating impact fee credit applications in exchange for dedication of capital assets

-This page allows you to download and review Impact Fee Schedules in effect for various periods from February 17, 2007 to April 18, 2016.
-It also contains links to information regarding Manatee County's Impact Fee Assistance Program for Affordable Housing. read on Impact Fee Schedules
+This page provides information on current and historical Impact Fee Schedules.
+It also links to Manatee County's Impact Fee Assistance Program for Affordable Housing, which is administered by the County's Redevelopment and Economic Opportunity Department. read on Impact Fee Schedules

-Under Section 805 of the Manatee County Land Development Code, the County is divided into 4 geographic regions for the collection and expenditure of road impact fees.
+Under Section 1104.2, Exhibit 11-2 of the Manatee County Land Development Code, the County is divided into 4 geographic regions for the collection and expenditure of road impact fees.
 This division helps to ensure that impact fees are used to fund capacity improvements in the regions in which they were actually collected.

 The 4 road benefit districts into which the county is divided may be generally described as follows:

-- North East (NE) - The area north of the Manatee River & east of I-75
+- North East (NE) - The area north of the Manatee River and east of I-75

-- North West (NW) - The area north of the Manatee River & west of I-75
+- North West (NW) - The area north of the Manatee River and west of I-75

-- South West (SW) - The area south of the Manatee River & west of US 301
+- South West (SW) - The area south of the Manatee River and west of US 301

-- South East (SE) - The area south of the Manatee River & east of US 301
+- South East (SE) - The area south of the Manatee River and east of US 301

 read on Impact Fee Maps